KeshUdana/novaa-demo/README.md

 - Click `Pull Requests` option in your forked repository (which is the third option at the top of this page after the options `Code` and `Issues`).

 - Click the green New Pull Request button.
-This will prep the new pull request for you by auto-filling the base repository: base with 'EddieGitHubCommunity: main' AND auto-filling your head repository: compare with your repository: main
+This will prep the new pull request for you by auto-filling the base repository: base with 'anuja-rahul/novaa-demo: main' AND auto-filling your head repository: compare with your repository: main

 - Click on your head repository's `compare` dropdown, and switch branches from your 'main' branch to `<new branch name>`.